ohyesboy/BananaPicGen/README.md

 * Support Nano Banana 2 and 3

-* Select 1 input picture as reference
+* Select reference picture (multiple can be selected, each one will be used to generated once for the combo)

-* Define prompts in json, and generate a combo of them
+* Define your own prompts

-* Google (firebase) authentication
+* Google, Microsoft, Facebook Authentication

-* Simple authorization (if email is in list)
+* Shows token used and cost

-* Shows token used and cost respectively under Nano Banana 2 and 3
+* Cost and prompts saved in cloud